tdworowy/kindle_highlights/md/Clojure_for_the_Brave_and_True_(Higginbotham_Daniel).md

       I think of abstractions as named collections of operations.
 If you can perform all of an abstraction’s operations on an object, then that object is an instance of the abstraction.

+      Another way to think about this is that reality is largely referentially transparent.
+If you think of gravity as a function, then gravitational force is the return value of calling that function on two objects.
+Therefore, the next time you’re in a programming interview, you can demonstrate your functional programming knowledge by knocking everything off your interviewer’s desk.
+(This also demonstrates that you know how to apply a function over a collection.)